On the Structural Dimension of Sliced Inverse Regression: Decay of gSNR with diverging

-\cite{lin2021optimality} has made a conjecture that the minimax optimal rate for estimating the central space under multiple-index models should be inverse proportional to the gSNR.
-This indicates that a small gSNR would result in a large estimation error, so it is important to carefully examine how the gSNR depends on the structural dimension $d$.
+\cite{lin2021optimality} have made a conjecture that the minimax optimal rate for estimating the central space under multiple-index models should be inversely proportional to the gSNR (i.e., the $d$-th largest eigenvalue of $\Cov\left(\bbE \left( \vX \mid Y \right) \right)$).
+This indicates that a small gSNR would result in a large estimation error, so it is important to understand how the gSNR depends on the structural dimension $d$.

-In this section, we demonstrate that for a general multiple-index model, the gSNR always decreases as the structural dimension $d$ grows and often becomes extremely small.
+In this section, we show that for a general multiple-index model, the gSNR always decreases as the structural dimension $d$ grows and often decays exponentially fast.